Skip to product information

 🥇First Television Under $100

-The Pilot TV-37, released in 1948 by the Pilot Radio Corporation, was a groundbreaking "economy" television that brought the burgeoning medium to the masses.
-Dubbed the "Candid" TV, it famously debuted at a price of just $99—roughly $1,330 in 2026 dollars—at a time when most television sets were luxury items costing three times as much.
-To achieve this price point, Pilot utilized a tiny 3-inch 3KP4 cathode ray tube (CRT) and a compact, lightweight chassis housed in a simple Masonite or "alligator leatherette" suitcase-style cabinet.
-While the screen was so small it often required an optional liquid-filled magnifying lens for comfortable viewing, the TV-37 was remarkably sophisticated for its size, featuring a 21-tube circuit that provided full 13-channel coverage.
-Its portability and affordability made it the first "personal" television, often marketed to university students and middle-class families as a secondary set, and its success proved there was a massive consumer appetite for compact, budget-friendly electronics.
+Released in 1948, the Pilot TV-37 was a groundbreaking "economy" television that brought the brand-new world of TV to the masses.
+Dubbed the "Candid" TV, it famously debuted for just $99 (about $1,330 today) at a time when most television sets were luxury items costing three times as much.
+To hit this low price, Pilot used a tiny, 3-inch screen housed in a simple, suitcase-style cabinet made of Masonite and fake alligator leather.
+While the screen was so small that viewers often had to buy an optional, liquid-filled magnifying glass just to see it clearly, the TV-37 was remarkably sophisticated for its size, packing a 21-tube circuit that could tune into 13 different channels.
+Its lightweight design and low price tag made it the world's first "personal" television, marketed to college students and middle-class families as a second set, and its success proved there was a massive consumer appetite for compact, budget-friendly electronics.

 Memorial Cartoon Montage